mikldk/DNAtools/README.md

 names(allele_freqs) <- sub("\\.1", "", names(dbExample)[(1:10)*2])
 ```

+### Number of alleles

+One could ask: What is the distribution of the number of alleles
+observed in a three person mixture?

-Now, the distribution of the number of alleles in a three person mixture
+The distribution of the number of alleles in a three person mixture can
-can be calculated.
+be calculated by this package.
 We focus on the D16S539 locus:

 ``` r
 allele_freqs$D16S539